Alundra 2: Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Japanese magazine Famitsu gave the game a score of 28 out of 40.

 Dave Zdyrko of IGN praised the game's predecessor Alundra as "one of the PlayStation's best action/RPGs" and its storyline as "one of the darkest storylines of any role-playing games in existence", but also said that Alundra 2 "just doesn't stack up" and that, "even though the writing was exceptional, it didn't make up for the fact that the game had a really fruity storyline."
 In contrast, he enjoyed "the game's puzzles and was very impressed with the localization job by Activision", but that "the game was really hurt by its less than precise controls, annoyingly difficult boss battles", "uninspiring music, and graphical glitches".
 He concluded: "Pretend that this has nothing to do with the original Alundra or Zelda, and you'll probably enjoy this game just fine.
 It's definitely one of the top five action/RPGs on the PlayStation."
 Jeff Lundrigan of NextGen called it "A pretty standard RPG story gussied up with well-designed action puzzles, terrific graphics, and a huge world.
 Very nice."

 E. Coli of GamePro gave two reviews of the game, one calling it "a thrilling ride that belongs in every action/RPG fan's collection", and another later saying that the game stands on its own with awesome gameplay, a huge and engaging cast of characters, and hours of brain-frying puzzle solving fun."
 (Note: In both reviews of the game, GamePro gave the game three 4.5/5 scores for graphics, sound and control, and 5/5 for fun factor.)
 However, Joe Ottoson of AllGame gave it three-and-a-half stars out of five, saying, "if you're feeling a little dashing, a little daring, and possibly courageous and caring, look to Alundra 2 for some stories to share with your faithful and friendly.
 But if you're a devout fan of Alundra however, you may want to tread lightly as Alundra 2 shares little in common."

+In Japan, the game sold 5,771 copies during the week of November 15 to November 21 in 1999.